turingschool/curriculum/source/topics/decorators.markdown

 So far you're only allowing `:title`, so you'll get exceptions as the other accessors try to pull out data.
 Add the needed methods to `allows`, separated by commas.
 Make sure you include `to_param` so your links will work properly.

-Note that if you don't use `allow` at all, everything is permitted.
+Note that if you don't use `allows` at all, everything is permitted.

 ### Links